CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Workaroun_MMA_Installation.md

 ## Follow the below instructions to fix the MMA installation failure by updating the handler version:

-1. Go to azure-arc resource group in Azure Portal and navigate to Deployments on left pane of Settings section.
+1. Navigate to **azure-arc** resource group in Azure Portal and navigate to Deployments on left pane of Settings section.

    ![](.././media/wa1.png)